theiconic/php-ga-measurement-protocol/README.md

 In your app configuration, you can have a flag for enabling or disabling the library, this in order to not actually send hits to GA, in this case the lib returns a AnalyticsResponseInterface object that returns empty values.

+This is specially useful in dev or staging environments.

 ```php
 // Instantiate the Analytics object by passing the second parameter in the constructor as TRUE
 $analytics = new Analytics(true, true);